 Magical Neuschwanstein: How to Visit Germany’s Disney Castle Like a Pro

-Located in the heart of Bavaria, Neuschwanstein Castle is one of Europe’s most spectacular palaces drawing 1.4 million visitors each year.
+Located in the heart of the Bavarian Alps, Neuschwanstein Castle is one of Europe’s most spectacular palaces drawing 1.4 million visitors each year.

 And with good reason.

-My husband, Dave, and I have been living in Bavaria for a few years now.
-Every time friends and family come to visit, Neuschwanstein Castle is the first place we take them.
+My husband, Dave, and I lived in Bavaria for three years.
+Every time friends and family came to visit, Neuschwanstein Castle was the first place we took them.

 This fairytale castle is the perfect introduction to the beauty of Bavaria and a must-see on any trip to Germany.

-Neuschwanstein is known by many names including King Ludwig’s Castle, Schloss Neuschwanstein (German), Slot Neuschwanstein (Danish), the “Disney Castle” and even the Chitty Chitty Bang Bang Castle (yes, it’s the castle they flew over in the movie).
+Neuschwanstein is known by many names including King Ludwig’s Castle, Schloss Neuschwanstein (German), Slot Neuschwanstein (Danish), the “Disney Castle Germany,” the “Cinderella Castle Germany,” and even the Chitty Chitty Bang Bang Castle (yes, it’s the castle they flew over in the movie).

 Is Neuschwanstein Castle worth visiting?